betaflight/betaflight.com/docs/wiki/release/older/Betaflight-3-0-Release-Notes.md

 super expo rate like it was already, but now doesnt need a feature for being activated.
 Set it to 0 and super expo is disabled.
 You can now even have super expo on one axis and not on another for example
 #### rc expo

 new expo what needs lower numbers with smoother curve and more center feel configurability.
-Usefull particularly for linear rates.
+Useful particularly for linear rates.

 Note: The Srates replace the old rates for Roll, Pitch & Yaw so still can be adjusted with Apps that use MSP like MWOSD.